Houston Christian University: Athletics

 The Houston Christian athletic teams are called the Huskies.
-The university is a member of the Division I level of the National Collegiate Athletic Association (NCAA), primarily competing in the Southland Conference for most of its sports since the 2013–14 academic year; while its men's soccer team competes in the Western Athletic Conference (WAC).
+The university is a member of the Division I level of the National Collegiate Athletic Association (NCAA), primarily competing in the Southland Conference for most of its sports since the 2013–14 academic year, while its men's soccer team competes in the Ohio Valley Conference (OVC).
 The Huskies previously competed the D-I Great West Conference from 2008–09 to 2012–13 after spending one season as an NCAA D-I Independent during the 2007–08 school year (since returning back to NCAA D-I as a transitional member); in the Red River Athletic Conference (RRAC) of the National Association of Intercollegiate Athletics (NAIA) from 1998–99 to 2006–07; and as an NAIA Independent from 1989–90 to 1997–98.
 Houston Christian's (HCU) official school colors are royal blue and orange.

 HCU competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer and track and field (indoor and outdoor); while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, track and field (indoor and outdoor) and volleyball.

 Football

-Houston Christian's American football program began in 2013.
+Houston Christian's football program began in 2013.
+Former Huskies in the NFL include Caleb Johnson, Bailey Zappe, and Jalyx Hunt.

 Baseball

-The HCU baseball team participated in the 2015 NCAA Baseball Tournament, winning the Southland Conference tournament championship in Sugar Land, Texas, and advanced to the Houston Regional, hosted by the University of Houston.
-The Huskies also won the Great West's final championship at the 2013 GWC Baseball Tournament.
+The HCU baseball team participated in the 2025 NCAA Division I Baseball Tournament after winning the Southland Conference tournament championship series at home on Husky Field.
+The team advanced to the Austin Regional, hosted by the University of Texas.
+HCU baseball also won 2015 Southland Conference tournament championship in Sugar Land, Texas, and advanced to the NCAA Baseball Tournament's Houston Regional, hosted by the University of Houston.
+The Huskies also won the Great West Conference's final baseball championship at the 2013 GWC Baseball Tournament.